-If you’re on the hunt for a business, price will likely be one of your top considerations.
+If you’re on the hunt for a business, the price will likely be one of your top considerations.
 Whatever the level of your budget, it’s important to determine the true value of your prospective business so you’ll know if the asking price is fair – or missing the mark by a mile.

 Due diligence is your friend at this point – you’ll need to examine the financial, legal and commercial details with the help of a good accountant, solicitor and financial adviser so you don’t miss any important points.
 The aim is simply to know exactly what you’re buying, what needs work and how much it’s worth.

-1. The bottom line
+1. The Bottom Line

 A good place to start is the company’s audited accounts.
 Ask to see the balance sheets, income and cash flow statements, as well as three to five years’ worth of tax returns.
 Your objective is to check that payments are being received and bills settled in an orderly fashion to maintain a profit margin and cash flow.
 You’re also looking for any liabilities that are inheritable.